ogobrecht/ogobrecht.com/content/posts/2020/download-blobs-with-sqlplus/index.md

 This function is included in the newest version of PLEX (named to_base64) - you can download PLEX [here][download].

-Happy scripting, exporting and version controlling :-)<br>
+Happy scripting, exporting and version controlling :-)

 Ottmar

 [download]: https://github.com/ogobrecht/plex/releases/latest